Azure/AKS-Construction/referencearchs.md

 ## Enterprise Scale

-The Enterprise Scale Reference
+Enterprise Scale provides prescriptive guidance based on authoritative design for the Azure platform as a whole.

 The [Deployment Helper Wizard](https://azure.github.io/Aks-Construction/?default=es) has an Enterprise-Scale lense, with preset configurations for each landing zone area.

-## The Enterprise-Scale for AKS project
+## Enterprise-Scale for AKS

-This is the parent project that our work belongs to.
-The reference implementations in this repository all have a Enterprise-Scale lense, and typically include deployments of Hub/Spoke infrastructure and development vm's.
-It includes a Terraform implementation, and is again based on the AKS Secure Baseline.
+This is the [parent project](https://github.com/Azure/Enterprise-Scale-for-AKS) that our work belongs to.
+The reference implementations in this repository are all focussed on guiding the creation of Landing Zones for AKS within an Enterprise Scale framework.
+They typically include deployments of Hub/Spoke infrastructure and development vm's, and includes a Terraform implementation.

-## Cloud Adoption Framework and Enterprise Scale